CleverRaven/Cataclysm-DDA/doc/REGION_SETTINGS.md

 ## Weather_type

-Each weather type is a type of weather that occurs, its effects and what causes it
+Each weather type is a type of weather that occurs, its effects and what causes it.
+The very first entry is a null value and should not happen.
+The second entry will be the default weather.
+All others postion only matters for deciding what the current weather is.
+All entries will be processed in order and the last valid weather is the current.

 ##Fields